Edward-Rozendal/WorldBuilder/README.md

 It does not seem to be present anymore.

 ## Updated versions
-The orginal source code, as well as its variants, is reader old and specific for some computer and BASIC version.
-Therefore, both the orginal version from Stephen Kimmel as well as the Dutch version from the Kijk magazine are adapted to work with [QB64](https://github.com/Galleondragon/qb64).
+The orginal source code, as well as its variants, is rather old and specific for some computer and BASIC version.
+Therefore, both the orginal version from Stephen Kimmel as well as the Dutch version from the KIJK magazine are adapted to work with [QB64](https://github.com/Galleondragon/qb64).

+## Python version
+The port to QB64 is kept close to the original code.
+Therefore, it is still old and unstructured BASIC code.
+It really needs good refactoring.
+But instead of refactoring the BASIC code, it is ported to [Python](https://www.python.org/) first.
+The Python version is based on the Dutch version from the KIJK magazine.
+The initial version is a simple BASIC to Python translation with some elementary functions extracted.
+Further refactoring should provide descriptive variable names, clear functions, documented algorithms, etc.